Battlefield Portal is instantly the most exciting part of Battlefield 2042

 To back up a bit, there are two main parts to Battlefield Portal:

-- A sort of "server browser" where you can find and join custom Battlefield game modes made by EA and other players, or start your own instance of a mode you like.
+- A sort of "server browser" where you can join custom Battlefield modes made by EA and other players, or start your own instance of a mode.

 - A web tool where you can design your own game modes, modifying variables such as map rotation, weapon tuning, team sizes, vehicle availability, and movement speed.
 There's also a logic editor where you can create more surprising rules, such as swapping a random gun into each player's hands when a condition is met.